djohnsonkc/angular-spa-starter/README.md

 Use the "grunt" command to create concatenated, minified and uglified versions of the assets

 $ grunt

+You can also run specific grunt tasks:

+$ grunt htmlmin - just minify the the html files

+$ grunt cssmin - just minify the css files

+$ grunt concat

+$ grunt imagemin

+etc...

 See the Gruntfile.js file for more info